SummaryRead the full fact sheet

 - When buying over-the-counter pain medicines, speak with a pharmacist about any prescription and complementary medicines you are taking so they can help you choose a pain medicine that is safe for you.

 - Don’t take more than one over-the-counter medicine at a time without consulting your doctor or pharmacist.
 It is easier than you think to unintentionally take an overdose.
 For example, many ‘cold and flu’ medicines contain paracetamol, so it is important not to take any other paracetamol-containing medicine at the same time.

-- Consult your doctor or pharmacist before using any over-the-counter medicine if you have a chronic (ongoing) physical condition, such as heart disease or diabetes.
+- Consult your doctor or pharmacist before using any over-the-counter medicine if you have a chronic (ongoing) physical condition, such as or .

 Managing pain that cannot be easily relieved

 - Focus on improving your day-to-day function, rather than completely stopping the pain.